-The societal shift from ownership to asset sharing has been one of the most groundbreaking trends in recent years.
-Everything from underutilized parking spaces to heavy industrial equipment can now be shared via digital platforms.
-Logistics providers can help facilitate these networks and can also participate in sharing platforms to fully utilize logistics networks and assets, achieving new levels of efficiency and value creation.
+The societal shift from ownership to the sharing of goods, assets, or services through digital platforms has been one of the most groundbreaking trends in recent years.
+Logistics providers can both facilitate and participate in these networks through workforce allocation, transport utilization, and on-demand warehousing and fulfillment to achieve new levels of efficiency and value creation.

 Key Developments & Implications